 As in the domestic market, the price at which a product or service is sold directly determines your company’s revenues.
-It is essential that your company’s market research include an evaluation of all the variables that may affect the price range for your product or service.
+Your firm’s market research should include an evaluation of all variables that may affect the price range for your product or service.
 If your company’s price is too high, the product or service will not sell.
 If the price is too low, export activities may not be sufficiently profitable or may actually create a net loss.

 Foreign Market Objectives

 Marginal cost pricing is a more competitive method of pricing a product for market entry.
 This method considers the direct out-of-pocket expenses of producing and selling products for export as a floor beneath which prices cannot be set without incurring a loss.
-For example, additional costs may occur because of product modification for the export market to accommodate different sizes, electrical systems, or labels.
+For example, additional costs may occur because of product modification for the export market.
 Costs may decrease, however, if the export products are stripped-down versions or made without increasing the fixed costs of domestic production.
-Many costs that apply only to domestic production, such as domestic labeling, packaging, and advertising costs, are subtracted, as are costs such as research and development expenses if such cost would have been incurred anyway for domestic production.

 Other costs should be assessed for domestic and export products according to how much benefit each product receives from such expenditures, and may include:

 - Fees for market research and credit checks